poppyts25/TrashPet/README.md

 <li>When plant is fully grown the user's leaves (currency) is increased
 <li>Shop to customize the pet
 <li>Can change colour of pet and add accessories
+<li>User can track their walks to earn leaves and exercise the pet
 </ul>
 <h3> Requirements:</h3>
 <ul>